 Housing costs in Englewood are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Englewood is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Englewood is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Englewood who work in office and administrative support (11.48%), sales jobs (11.05%), and management occupations (9.80%).
+Unlike some cities, Englewood isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Englewood are a mix of both white- and blue-collar jobs.
+Overall, Englewood is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Englewood who work in management occupations (11.44%), sales jobs (11.11%), and office and administrative support (10.34%).